oxlade39/ostrich-dist-plugin/README.md

         your project's runtime dependencies
     /config
         your project's Ostrich configuration
+    /webapp
+        if your project has a webapp directory this will be included too
     ${project.name}-${project.version}.sh
         a bash script to run your Ostrich configured main class